 |Home | MyESC | Site Index|

-Important Note: this course was formerly offered as 232011.
-Students who have successfully completed the one-credit version of this course (232011) should not enroll in the two-credit version (232012).
+Important Note: This course was renamed effective the SP1 2017 term and was formerly offered as Information Literacy.
+Students who have successfully completed CUL-232012 or EDU-232012 should not enroll in this course.

 Other Areas: The Arts | Business, Management & Economics | Community & Human Services | Communications, Humanities & Cultural Studies | Educational Studies | Historical Studies | Human Development | Labor Studies | Nursing | Science, Math & Technology | Social Science

 Term(s) Offered (Subject to Change) : Fall 1.

 For Books and Materials List Go to the Online Bookstore

 |Copyright © 1999 - 2017 Empire State College.||Contact the webmaster|